bwssytems/ha-bridge/README.md

 #### Mozilla IOT Names and IP Addresses
 Provide IP Addresses of your Mozilla IOT Systems that you want to utilize with the bridge.
 Also, give a meaningful name to each one so it is easy to decipher in the helper tab.
 When these names and IP's are given, the bridge will be able to control the devices by the call it receives and send it to the target Mozilla IOT device you configure.
 #### HomeGenie Names and IP Addresses
 Provide IP Addresses of your HomeGenie Systems that you want to utilize with the bridge.
 Also, give a meaningful name to each one so it is easy to decipher in the helper tab.
 When these names and IP's are given, the bridge will be able to control the devices by the call it receives and send it to the target HomeGenie device you configure.
+There is an extra Other Types field that you can add types that are not within the defualt of "light", "Switch" and "Dimmer" that you may want to control.
 #### Nest Username
 Provide the username and password of the home.nest.com account for the Nest user.
 This needs to be given if you are using the Nest features.
 There is no need to give any ip address or host information as this contacts your cloud account.
 Also, you can set Nest Temp Fahrenheit that allows the value being sent into the bridge to be interpreted as Fahrenheit or Celsius.
 The default is to have Fahrenheit.
 #### LIFX Support